Code-Institute-Submissions/Nomnivore-website/README.md

     -   #### Typography
         -   The Montserrat font is the main font used on this website with Sans Serif as a backup.
             Montserrat is a clean font used in a website Kim liked.
+            It's a modern font inspired by old posters and signs in the similarly named neighbourhood in Buenos Aires.
     -   #### Imagery
         -   Imagery is focused on showing the skills Kim posseses, and being appetizing to induce people to try and make her pastry recipies.